LethalCompanyCommunity/ModdingWiki/docs/dev/apis/lethallib/customscrap.md

 - **Spawn Prefab**: The prefab representing the item in the world.
 Creation of this is detailed later in this guide.
 - **Rotation/Position/Vertical Offset**: The offset values for holding the item in your hand.
 Mostly needs manual fiddling with until it looks right for a given item.
 - **Grab SFX, Drop SFX, Item Icon**: These must be assigned for the scrap to fully function.
+- **Allow Dropping Ahead of Player**: Whether the item can be dropped in front of the player, as opposed to only dropping directly below their feet.
+- **Is Defensive Weapon**: For scrap that also acts as weapons; requires more special scripting, so for most cases should be left off.

-Everything else is optional, has no effect on scrap or shouldn't be modified (e.g. Netcode variables should be left alone).
+Everything else is optional, has no effect on scrap, or shouldn't be modified (e.g. Netcode variables should be left alone).

 ## Item Prefab
 An item prefab needs to have a specific setup to work correctly with all the Lethal Company systems.
 The prefab should have only the root object and a child object called "ScanNode":